 The titles below are handpicked to induce an abnormal amount of fear, laughter and paranoia if watched alone.
 Please ensure you have a companion or you will be reduced to one or all of the conditions stated above.
 To purchase titles please click on mini-posters.
 Consider yourself warned and Get your horror on freaky Friday style!

-I recommend John Fawcett's Ginger Snaps for viewing on our weekly Freaky Friday:
+Mrs. TBHMManiac recommends John Fawcett's Ginger Snaps for viewing this Freaky Friday:

 Ginger Snaps (2000)

 Why: One of the greatest werewolf comic films that brings forth a girl's menses front and center.
 Ginger Snaps is not your typical werewolf movie as the previous ones always star male characters traveling through some European Countries.
 This story takes place in a quiet town, Bailey Downs, where the neighborhood has seen quite a number of dog killings.
 But little did they know, that these dogs were being hunted down by a werewolf.
 It's unique because it provokes the viewer to come to terms with taboo topics that they would have preferred to ignore.
 Sisterly love has no bounds even after one is cursed.
 An original trope that has followers like Diablo Cody's Jennifer's Body using most of this plot for her film.
 A true Canadian gem!

 BLUF: These two sisters, Ginger and Brigitte had an affinity for all things macabre and death itself.
 However, when Ginger was attacked by this creature who nearly mauled her down, she was saved by none other than her sister Brigitte.
 Subsequently, Brigitte's failed attempts to tame her as her period was not the only thing causing Ginger to go on a batsh*t eaterroll on everyone, was just the beginning.
 Super light-hearted bloody fun with a sharp ending!

 Click on mini-poster to watch now via Amazon